Verint Systems (NASDAQ:VRNT) Releases FY 2022 Earnings Guidance

-A number of equities research analysts recently issued reports on the stock.
-Zacks Investment Research downgraded shares of Verint Systems from a buy rating to a hold rating in a report on Thursday, June 3rd.
-Needham & Company LLC restated a buy rating and issued a $61.00 target price on shares of Verint Systems in a report on Friday.
-Evercore ISI initiated coverage on shares of Verint Systems in a research report on Wednesday, June 2nd.
+A number of equities research analysts have commented on the company.
+Cowen assumed coverage on Verint Systems in a report on Wednesday, September 1st.
 They set an outperform rating and a $75.00 target price on the stock.
-Finally, Cowen started coverage on shares of Verint Systems in a report on Wednesday, September 1st.
-They issued an outperform rating and a $75.00 price target on the stock.
-One equities research analyst has rated the stock with a hold rating and six have given a buy rating to the stock.
-According to MarketBeat.com, the stock has an average rating of Buy and an average target price of $65.38.
+Evercore ISI assumed coverage on Verint Systems in a report on Wednesday, June 2nd.
+They set an outperform rating and a $75.00 target price on the stock.
+Zacks Investment Research cut Verint Systems from a buy rating to a hold rating in a report on Thursday, June 3rd.
+Finally, Needham & Company LLC restated a buy rating and set a $61.00 price objective on shares of Verint Systems in a report on Friday, September 10th.
+One analyst has rated the stock with a hold rating and six have assigned a buy rating to the company’s stock.
+Based on data from MarketBeat, Verint Systems has an average rating of Buy and a consensus target price of $65.38.

-In related news, insider Peter Fante sold 23,111 shares of the firm’s stock in a transaction on Monday, June 14th.
-The stock was sold at an average price of $46.24, for a total value of $1,068,652.64.
-Following the completion of the transaction, the insider now directly owns 59,348 shares of the company’s stock, valued at $2,744,251.52.
-The sale was disclosed in a document filed with the SEC, which can be accessed through the SEC website.
-Also, CFO Douglas Robinson sold 2,454 shares of the firm’s stock in a transaction on Monday, June 28th.
+In other Verint Systems news, CFO Douglas Robinson sold 2,454 shares of the company’s stock in a transaction that occurred on Monday, June 28th.
 The stock was sold at an average price of $45.12, for a total value of $110,724.48.
-Following the completion of the transaction, the chief financial officer now directly owns 235,726 shares of the company’s stock, valued at $10,635,957.12.
-The disclosure for this sale can be found here.
-In the last 90 days, insiders sold 29,065 shares of company stock worth $1,341,287.
-1.90% of the stock is currently owned by corporate insiders.
+Following the completion of the sale, the chief financial officer now directly owns 235,726 shares in the company, valued at $10,635,957.12.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through the SEC website.
+Insiders own 1.90% of the company’s stock.

 Verint Systems Company Profile